SungHoHong2/Leetcode-Experiment/medium/Coin_Change/README.md

 class Solution:
     def coinChange(self, coins: List[int], amount: int) -> int:
         # create the cache to record the results
+        # base case: when the amount is zero then amount of required coins is zero
         # invoke the recursion
         pass